lowRISC/opentitan/doc/rm/ref_manual_fpga.md

 ## Usage Options

 There are two ways to use OpenTitan on the FPGA.
-The first is to build the design from scratch using Vivado tools.
+- The first is to build the design from scratch using Vivado.
-The second is to program the FPGA with a released bitfile using storage devices.
+  Refer to the [Getting Started FPGA](../ug/getting_started_fpga.md) guide for more information.

-For the first option, please refer to the [getting_started_fpga](../ug/fpga/getting_started_fpga.md) guide.
+- The second is to program the FPGA with a released bitfile using storage devices.
-For the second option, please refer to the [quick_start_fpga](../ug/fpga/quick_start_fpga.md) guide.
+  Refer to the [Quickstart Guide](../ug/quickstart.md) guide for instructions on this approach.

 ## FPGA SW Development Flow